Grimgoren/Indi-proj/README.md

 <p align="center"><img src="readme.png"></p>

 # How to Use
-To install and use the project simply download it and start it with "npm install" and "npm run dev"
+To install and use the project simply dwonload the ZIP here on github and then start it with "npm install" and "npm run dev"

 # Build
-To build the project use npm run build
+To build the project use "npm run build"

 # Test
-To run unit tests simply type npm run test
+To run unit tests simply type "npm run test"

 # Run
 npm run dev and go to http://localhost:3000/